-- A12-1.
-In the UK and Ireland, where applicable, timely communication of significant deficiencies in writing to directors of listed entities can assist them apply the revised "Turnbull Guidance" on the requirements of the Combined Code relating to internal control and reporting to shareholders thereon. - A13.
+- A12.
+Communicating significant deficiencies in writing to those charged with governance reflects the importance of these matters, and assists those charged with governance in fulfilling their oversight responsibilities.
+ISA (UK) 260 (Revised June 2016) establishes relevant considerations regarding communication with those charged with governance when all of them are involved in managing the entity. - A12-1.
+In the UK, where applicable, timely communication of significant deficiencies, in writing, to directors of listed entities can assist them to comply with the provisions of the UK Corporate Governance Code relating to internal control and reporting to shareholders. - A13.
 In determining when to issue the written communication, the auditor may consider whether receipt of such communication would be an important factor in enabling those charged with governance to discharge their oversight responsibilities.
 In addition, for listed entities in certain jurisdictions, those charged with governance may need to receive the auditor's written communication before the date of approval of the financial statements in order to discharge specific responsibilities in relation to internal control for regulatory or other purposes.
-For other entities, the auditor may issue the written communication at a later date.
-Nevertheless, in the latter case, as the auditor's written communication of significant deficiencies forms part of the final audit file, the written communication is subject to the overriding requirement7 for the auditor to complete the assembly of the final audit file on a timely basis.
-ISA (UK and Ireland) 230 states that an appropriate time limit within which to complete the assembly of the final audit file is ordinarily not more than 60 days after the date of the auditor's report.8 - A14.
+For other entities, the auditor may issue the written communication of significant deficiencies forms part of the final audit file, the written communication is subject to the overriding requirement for the auditor to complete the assembly of the final audit file on a timely basis.
+ISA (UK) 230 (Revised June 2016) states that an appropriate time limit within which to complete the assembly of the final audit file is ordinarily not more than 60 days after the date of the auditor's report. - A13-1.
+For audits of financial statements of public interest entities, ISA (UK) 260 (Revised June 2016)8a requires the auditor to communicate in the additional report to the audit committee any significant deficiencies in the entity's internal financial control system or in the accounting system, and whether or not the deficiencies reported have been resolved by management. - A14.
 Regardless of the timing of the written communication of significant deficiencies, the auditor may communicate these orally in the first instance to management and, when appropriate, to those charged with governance to assist them in taking timely remedial action to minimize the risks of material misstatement.
-Doing so, however, does not relieve the auditor of the responsibility to communicate the significant deficiencies in writing, as this ISA (UK and Ireland) requires. - A15.
+Doing so, however, does not relieve the auditor of the responsibility to communicate the significant deficiencies in writing, as this ISA (UK) requires. - A15.
 The level of detail at which to communicate significant deficiencies is a matter of the auditor's professional judgment in the circumstances.
-Factors that the auditor may consider in determining an appropriate level of detail for the communication include, for example: - The nature of the entity.
-For instance, the communication required for a public interest entity may be different from that for a non-public interest entity. - The size and complexity of the entity.
-For instance, the communication required for a complex entity may be different from that for an entity operating a simple business. - The nature of significant deficiencies that the auditor has identified.
+Factors that the auditor may consider in determining an appropriate level of detail for the communication include, for example: